 The CyberFair program encourages youth to broaden their academic skills and their global knowledge.
 International "conversion" resources are provided to help participants convert currency, time and measurement, as well as assist in translating languages from around the world.
 Map resources are provided to help locate and learn about cities far and near.
 Learn more

 Frequently Asked Questions

-As you might imagine, with over two million participants from 115 countries, we have had to answer a few questions.
+As you might imagine, with over five million participants from 115 countries, we have had to answer a few questions.
 Who is eligible to participate?
 Where can you publish your web project?
 What should you do if you run out of time and can't complete?
 Please read the FAQs to gain insight and find the answers to the most frequently asked questions.
 Learn more

 Read the Success Stories

 CyberFair projects have had an enormous impact on students, schools and communities worldwide.
 Read these stories and testimonials to learn what the participants have to say!
 Learn more

 Video Clips about CyberFair

 CyberFair projects have had an enormous impact on students, schools and communities worldwide.
 Watch these video clips and find out how and why!
 Learn more